ilijalichkovski/application-guide-uwcmk/index.md

 ---

 The steps below outline the procedure of using the SurveyMonkey Apply platform.
-The process consists of registering an account and verifying your eligibility, followed by filling out personal information, selecting a preferred language of application, and finally, filling out your answers and essays.
-Upon completion, it is **crucial** that you submit your application, as outlined in **Step 8: Submit**.
+The process consists of:
+- registering an account and verifying your eligibility,
+- filling out personal information,
+- selecting a preferred language of application,
+- filling out your answers to the actual application questions and essays.

+After you finish writing your application and all sections are completed, you **must submit your application**, as outlined in **Step 8: Submit**.
 Even if you complete every section, but do not submit the application, the Macedonian National Committee will not be able to read your application.
-So please **ensure to submit** the application -- if you're in doubt whether we have received it, email us!
+So please **ensure to click "Submit"** -- if you're in doubt whether we have received it, take a look at Step 9!

 Let's start!